 However, help is available at Paramount Recovery Centers.
 Our opioid addiction treatment program helps people to begin and then maintain recovery.
 If you or someone you care about is stuck in the endless cycle of opioid addiction, reach out to our Paramount Recovery Centers team today by completing our online form.

-Opioid Addiction & The Opioid Epidemic
+Opioid Addiction & The Opioid Epidemic in MA

-Many people have had their lives upended by opioid addiction.
+Many people have had their lives upended by opioid addiction in MA.
 It is a chronic disease that is the cause of major health conditions.
 It is a narcotic that works as a strong pain reliever, affecting the nervous system.
 People are prescribed it by a doctor to manage continuing pain, but in the end, the addiction is worse than the pain it was prescribed for.
 Some of the most commonly prescribed opioids are:

 Opioid Epidemic By the Numbers